jamiepg4/interactive-template/README.md

 Text Fetcher
 ------------
 1. Put the Google Doc ID into `package.json`
+2. Share the Google Doc with text-fetcher@fusion-static.iam.gserviceaccount.com
-2. Download the Fusion key file and put it in the root of your project directory
+3. Download the [Fusion key file][key-file] and put it in the root of your project directory
-3. Use Mustache syntax to determine where your text snippets belong
+4. Use Mustache syntax to determine where your text snippets belong

 Develop
 -------